department-of-veterans-affairs/vets-website/va-gov/pages/disability/about-disability-ratings.md

 ---
 layout: page-breadcrumbs.html
 title: How VA Assigns Disability Ratings
+display_title: About Disability Ratings
 description: Find out how we assign a VA disability rating for each disability claim.
 plainlanguage: 11-9-16 certified in compliance with the Plain Writing Act
 template: detail-page
 order: 1
 aliases:
   - /disability-benefits/eligibility/ratings/
+spoke: More Resources
+children: disabilityAboutRatings
 ---

 <div class="va-introtext">